Counting Lattice Points in Generalized Permutohedra From A to B: Counting Lattice Points from A to B

 \begin{lem} Let $P = \Delta^0_{S_1} + \cdots + \Delta^0_{S_m}$ where $S_i \in \ads$ for all $i \in [m]$.
 Suppose that $T \in \ads_n$ is an admissible subset in which $P_T$ is $n$-dimensional.
 If $\Pi$ is a fine mixed cell of $P_T$, then $\Pi$ and $\bby + \Pi$ have no common interior for all vectors $\bby \in \Z^n\backslash\{\mathbf{0}\}.$ \end{lem}

 \begin{proof} Suppose that $\Pi$ is a fine mixed cell of the form $\Pi = \Delta_{I_1} + \cdots + \Delta_{I_m}$ where $I_i \subseteq \{0\}\cup S_i\cap T$ for all $i \in [m]$.
-We claim that $\Pi$ lies in an integral translation of a \emph{fundamental parallelipiped} $D$.
-It is well-known that any fundamental parallelipiped has no common interior with its integral translation.
+We claim that $\Pi$ lies in an integral translation of a \emph{fundamental parallelepiped}.
+It is well-known that any fundamental parallelepiped has no common interior with its integral translation.
 Thus, the conclusion of the lemma follows from this claim.
-Hence, it remains to only prove the claim.
+Hence, it only remains to prove the claim.

 Let $K = \{I_i\ | \ i \in [m] \text{ and } |I_i| \geq 2\}$.
 Then,

 For each $I \in K$, let us write $I= \{j_1, \dots, j_{|I|}\ | \ |j_i| < |j_{i+1}|, \text{ for all } 1 \leq i < |I| \}$, and define the corresponding set of intervals $\binom{I}{2}^* := \{[\bbe_{j_1}, \bbe_{j_2}], [\mathbf{0}, \bbe_{j_3} - \bbe_{j_1}], \dots, [\mathbf{0},\bbe_{j_{|I|}} - \bbe_{j_1}] \subset \R^n\}$ where we denote by $[\bbx, \bby]$ the line segment connecting $\bbx$ and $\bby$ (the interval from $\bbx$ to $\bby$), and set $\bbe_0 = \mathrm{0} \in \R^n$.
 It is easy to see that every vertex of the simplex $\Delta_I$ lies in the zonotope